• Skip to primary navigation

 Yum

-Healthy almond chia seed pudding is an easy, naturally vegan and gluten free make-ahead breakfast or desert that takes under 5 minutes to prepare!
+Almond chia seed pudding is an easy make-ahead breakfast, snack or desert that takes under 5 minutes to prepare!
+It’s naturally gluten free, plant based, and so delicious!

 Almond chia seed pudding in two bowls